TenoBall/Pistons-Advanced-Stats/README.md

 -There has been interesting plus/minus numbers in early Jan 2025 games plus further questionable on/off stats.
 Will look to confirm/debunk these a bit.

 Beyond Ausar's limitations, Ron Holland and Jaden Ivey are quite duplicative as young wings, primarily Ron Holland as a defense-first wing.

+Notes 2/21 - How does this change with Jaden Ivey getting traded?
+Could this lead to more minutes for Ausar + Ron?
+What do the numbers look like with Ausar and Ron on the floor together?